nhanvo/angular2-ngmusic/README.md

 # ngMusic

 This angular 2 seed project makes use of Spotify API Endpoints to create a simple music search application.
 For Angular 2 starters, you will learn about the basics of page routing, two-way data binding with search form and angular 2 HTTP modules.
 I believe we learn best through actually building applications.
-Happy coding.
+Make sure you navigate to the project folder and type `npm install` before running the server.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.